Skip to main content

 • You have met the requirements and design for the Lab 01 PackScheduler project

-• You have a green ball on your lab section’s Jenkins (No test failures and no static analysis notifications)
+• You have a green check on your lab section’s Jenkins (No test failures and no static analysis notifications)

-• All teaching staff JUnit tests pass with a green bar (0 errors).
+• All teaching staff JUnit tests pass (0 errors)

-• You have run system level black box tests on your submission
+• You have run system level tests on your submission and reported actual results of execution

 • There are no PMD notifications